Denver Drug Crime Attorneys

 - Level 4 Drug Felonies: include attempting to commit a level 3 drug felony; selling up to 4 grams of a schedule III or IV controlled substance; possessing a controlled substance.
 A level 4 drug felony conviction can result in up to 1 year in prison and $100,000 in fines.

-Other Penalties and Programs
+Additional Drug Crime Penalties and Programs

 If you have been charged with a drug crime in Denver, you could face significant penalties, like jail time and fines.
 However, if you have an otherwise clean criminal history, you might have an opportunity to keep your record clean.
 Colorado recognizes the importance of giving drug offenders an opportunity to address drug addiction and abuse through programs like pretrial diversion and deferred sentencing.